todvora/todvora.github.io/about.md

 ### Hire me if you need

-- **Java backend developer** with over 12 years of coding, knowing every aspect of the java ecosystem
+- **Java backend developer** with over 12 years of coding experience, knowing every aspect of the java ecosystem
 - **Integrating platforms** and tools.
 E.g. CD from gitlab via ansible of a node/vue.js app using elasticsearch over spring rest api
 - Your own powerful search and analytics platform based on **elasticsearch**, several languages, gigabytes of documents
 - Somebody who will force you into **clean code**, continuous integration, tests, automation